 Funded by the Heritage Lottery Fund, the Swans100 project explored, conserved and celebrated the heritage of Swansea City FC.
 It commemorated the Swans’ centenary in 2012 and was a partnership between Swansea University and the Swansea City Supporters’ Trust.

-It established an online archive, consisting of fans’ memories, photographs and other historic documents.
+It established an online archive, consisting of fans’ memories, team shirts, photographs and other historic documents.
 In giving a voice to football supporters, the project explored and celebrated the relationship between Swansea City and the community and created a permanent record for future generations.

 The online archive includes education packs that schools can use to utilise football to teach maths, literacy and history.
 The project ran two museum exhibitions, community events, a children’s competition and produced a book of fan memories and one about the club’s history more broadly.

 You can also read about the history of the club and view items and incidents related to that history here.
 Other pages include brief histories of Swansea City songs, the south Wales derby, and hooliganism.